The BFA in Art + Design: Drawing offers professional, studio-based training in the visual arts with all the advantages of a university education.

 - time-based media

-You'll develop cross-disciplinary sensitivity—with the possibility of combining drawing with painting, printmaking, photography, digital media, textiles, and other disciplines in contemporary art making.
-You'll also be able to explore fields across the university, such as business, engineering, and science.
+You will develop cross-disciplinary sensitivity—with the possibility of combining drawing with painting, printmaking, photography, digital media, textiles, sculpture, time-based media, installation and other disciplines in contemporary art making.
+You will also be able to explore fields across the university, such as business, engineering, and science.

 As you move through the curriculum, you'll develop your own portfolio of critical, perceptual, and technical skills.

-For the BFA in Art - Drawing, you will complete 90 credits in courses related to your major, and 120 credits overall.
+For the BFA in Art + Design: Drawing, you will complete 78 credits in courses related to your major, and 120 credits overall.

 A minor in drawing provides you with the aesthetic, technical, and intellectual training necessary to succeed in the professional art world.